 Dual credit courses may be offered to BCPS students through agreements with participating colleges/universities.
 The cost per course varies per year as do the course offerings each semester dependent on the college/university.
 Students will be expected to cover the cost of both the course and the textbook/online fees.
 Dual credit courses differ from Advanced Placement courses in that potential for earning college credit is not contingent upon an exam score.
-Students will earn college and high school credit for a passing grade of D or better.
 Students will be advised of their options during the scheduling process, if available, or at the beginning of each semester.
 The Dual Credit and Work Ready Scholarship is available for students.
 It is the responsibility of the student/guardian to inquire about these scholarship opportunities.